ADOPTING ONE OF OUR DOGS

 Read the information in your adoption packet.
 There is a great deal of useful information and resources provided to help make this a successful adoption.

-Take your new dog to the vet within 7-10 days.
+Take your new dog to the vet within 7-10 days after the adoption is complete.

 Keep all vaccinations current.
 A current Rabies vaccination is Texas Law.
 Each county has different yearly requirements for rabies vaccination.